Springok/Springok/README.md

 You can find my personal preference for software development [here](https://github.com/Springok/dotfiles)

 ### 🌱 I’m currently learning ...
-- Solving advent of code Clojure, you can check [here](https://github.com/Springok/advent-of-code)
+- Solving advent of code in Clojure, you can check [here](https://github.com/Springok/advent-of-code)
-- Lua for Neovim, you can check [here](https://github.com/Springok/wconfig)
+- Managing configuration of Neovim in Lua, you can check [here](https://github.com/Springok/wconfig)

 ### 📫 You can also find me at
 - [Linkedin](https://tw.linkedin.com/in/wenchuanlin)